 The ACD will accept orders from eligible investors for the purchase and sale of shares on normal Business Days between 9.30 am and 5.00 pm.
-Before accepting an order, the ACD will require appropriate evidence to satisfy itself that the investor falls within the categories of eligible investors in the Company, having regard to Rule 8.1.3R of the COLL Sourcebook.
+Before accepting an order, the ACD will require appropriate evidence to satisfy itself that the investor falls within the categories of eligible investors in the Company, having regard to COLL 8.1.3R.